 The Economics, Policy and Public Management Research Group is one of the smaller research centres within NBS with nine research active core members, although it works with an extensive network of associates, visiting scholars and collaborators both within NTU and in the wider academic and practitioner community.
 These associates contribute hugely to its outputs and to its influence in both academia and the public services.

 The group is interested in public management issues across the whole public sector at international, national, regional and local scales.
 It includes specialist research interests in central and local government, in the healthcare sector, and in the emergency services.
 It has a long established interest in applied research and is known as a research exemplar for bridging the theory and practice divide.

 The group embodies the University's commitment to providing research and scholarship with positive impact aligned with the University's social purpose.
 It produced one of the Business School's three impact case studies for the 2014 REF exercise and is currently developing three impact case studies for the next REF expected in 2020.

 Work by the group has appeared in all of the key public management academic and practice journals such as Public Policy and Administration, Local Government Studies, Public Management Review, Public Money and Management, the International Journal of Public Administration and the International Journal of Emergency Services.

-The purpose of the Public Policy and Management Research Group is to:
+The purpose of the Economics, Policy and Public Management Research Group is to:

 - provide a focus for the scholarly activities and a distinctive research identity for public management and governance research within Nottingham Business School.